 Magic can take many forms.
 It can be natural, of the gods, or made by man.
 Artifacts can range from a puny magic toothpick to a Dragon-slaying sword.
 Got any magic to spare?

 Magic Item Creation - A simple system for creating new magic items by imbuing them with ordinary spells.
 Works with most FRP systems.
-Many of the items in the Project were created this way, although it's not required.
+Some of the items in the Project were created this way, although it's absolutely not required.

 New: Advantages & Disadvantages